Ha1qal/Raja-Haiqal/Cryptography-Class/Assessments/Lab Works/Lab 4/lab 4.md

 #### 🔧 Implementation

-You can see Danish encrypt python code in his github repo()
+You can see how Danish encrypt using aes-cbc in python code in his [github repo](https://github.com/nishsem/Danish/blob/main/Cryptography-Class/Assessments/2-Lab-Works-20%25/Lab-Work-4/readme.md#task-1-symmetric-encryption-aes)

 I will be using this python code that i have created to decrypt Danish's message with the key and iv given.
 ```python